 Albert’s additional features don’t stop there.
 One of the legs is removable, allowing you to turn the tripod into a decent sized monopod with a maximum height of 54.5” (1.38m).
 I can’t say that I have ever used it but it can certainly imagine situations where it would come in handy.

 The head that comes with this tripod is the Airhead 360.
 It’s beautifully balanced and ridiculously smooth.
 The aerospace grade aluminium ball certainly does its job.
 It’s also set up perfectly for panoramic photography because of the dual panning arrangement; base and top.
 These work independently, enabling level panning, whatever the surface or angle the legs are at.
 The degree measurements are a useful addition in this regard too.

 The colour coded knobs make for easy identification when attaching your camera.
 The orange should be at the front under the lens to reduce any possible confusion.
 I particularly liked how little force was required to secure the ball in position.
 The locking knob provided me with plenty of confidence in its ability to keep everything in place.

 The other great feature of this head is the base plate that is provided.
 The plate is designed for use with Peak Design Camera Clips and slots securely in.
 It means you can pay less for the clip because you already have the camera attachment,

-Personally I have a Peak Design’s V2 Camera Clip as I bought it before the tripod.
-It’s one of my most used accessories and I cannot recommend it enough.
+For me, the camera clip is one of my most used accessories and I cannot recommend it enough.